MoFEM/mofem-cephas/media/paper.md

  ![Fractured brick made from nuclear graphite.\label{fig:brick}](paper_brick.png){width=80%}

+# Motivation

  The need for solutions to increasingly complex problems demands control over numerical errors; otherwise, we will be unable to distinguish discretisation artefacts from the real physical phenomena.
 A brute force approach based on a pure *h-adaptivity* leads to a low polynomial convergence rate and relies on the machines computing power.
-Since we like to solve bigger and more complex problems, no matter how big computer we will have, it will be never enough.
+Since we want to solve bigger and more complex problems, no matter how big computer we will have, it will be never enough.
- Therefore, it is insufficient to have total control over numerical errors.
 A more sophisticated approach was paved by Ivo Babuska et al.
  [@babuska1992version], who showed that if one could increase at the same time the polynomial order and the mesh density, i.e. employ *hp-adaptivity*, the exponential convergence is achievable.
 This has been seen as the 'Holy Grail' of the numerical methods.

  ![Example of p-adaptivity for hierarchical and heterogenous approximation with multi-grid solver applied for solid-shell element..\label{fig:shell}](paper_shell.png)

- However, raising the order of approximation comes with a cost of the algebraic solver time and the matrix assembly time are increased.
+ However, raising the order of approximation comes with a cost; the algebraic solver time and the matrix assembly time are increased.
 Those two issues can be tackled independently.
 Use of multi-grid solvers can reduce algebraic solver time exploiting a hierarchical approximation base [@ainsworth2003hierarchic][@fuentes2015orientation], available in MoFEM.
- This approach is ideal for elliptic problems such as solid elasticity, or with synergy with block solvers.
-However, for some problems efficiency, the bottleneck is assembly time, e.g. acoustic wave propagation.
+ This approach is ideal for elliptic problems such as solid elasticity, or hyperbolic equations with block solvers.
+However, for some problems the efficiency bottleneck is assembly time, e.g. acoustic wave propagation.
 For that case, different approximation bases, e.g. Bernstein-Bézier base [@ainsworth2011bernstein], allowing for fast numerical integration, could be